 Coordination: Adjusting actions in relation to others' actions.

 Types of Personal Care Aide

 There were about 2,016,100 jobs for Personal Care Aide in 2016 (in the United States).
 New jobs are being produced at a rate of 38.6% which is above the national average.
 The Bureau of Labor Statistics predicts 777,700 new jobs for Personal Care Aide by 2026.
-Due to new job openings and attrition, there will be an average of 414,300 job openings in this field each year.
+There will be an estimated 414,300 positions for Personal Care Aide per year.

 The states with the most job growth for Personal Care Aide are Virginia, Arizona, and Utah.
 Watch out if you plan on working in Maine, Maryland, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Personal Care Aides is somewhere between $18,740 and $31,650.

 Personal Care Aides who work in Alaska, North Dakota, or District of Columbia, make the highest salaries.

 How much do Personal Care Aides make in different U.S. states?